 These skills are easily attainable when taught in an efficient and structured way with the help of practical and real-life data problems for you to master your skills with.

-Let me show you through an example of why this is, and relate this to why having Data Science skills so significantly benefit you and your career
+Let me show you through an example of why this is, and relate this to why having Data Science skills so significantly benefits you and your career.